airavata-courses/TeamAurora/README.md

 # Team Aurora

-This is an an open source project that uses NEXRAD for Weather Prediction.
+This is an open source project that uses NEXRAD for Weather Prediction.

 # Team Members: